How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 2. Garri And Soup

 Almost everyone enjoys taking their garri in this form.
-You will see it in most restaurants both upscale and local restaurants.
-The garri is made with hot water and conscientiously stirred until it becomes viscous, making it easy for people to mold in circles, dip into their soup, and down with ease.
+You will see it in most restaurants, both upscale and local restaurants.
+The garri is made with hot water and conscientiously stirred until it becomes viscous, making it easy for people to mold in circles, dip into their soup, and eat with ease.

 It can be paired with various types of soup, my favorite being Egusi.